ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 comments: true
 ---

-> Thoughts and ideas about reporting for agile projects
+> Thoughts and ideas about reporting for agile projects.

 # Table of contents